Financial Year 2023 End Sale: Get upto 40% OFF on Job-oriented Training! Offer Ending in

 The namespace for Webform Engine is System.Web.Mvc.WebFormViewEngine.

-Razor has new and advance syntax that are compact, expressive and reduces typing.
+Razor has new and advanced syntax that is compact, and expressive and reduces typing.

 Web Form Engine has the same syntax like Asp.net Web Forms uses for .aspx pages.

-Razor syntax are easy to learn and much clean than Web Form syntax.
-Razor uses @ symbol to make the code like as:
+Razor syntax is easy to learn and much cleaner than Web Form syntax.
+Razor uses the @ symbol to make the code like:

 @Html.ActionLink("SignUp", "SignUp")